qawolf/fastlane-plugin-qawolf/README.md

 Fastlane plugin for QA Wolf integration.

 Uploads build artifacts (IPA, APK, or AAB) to QA Wolf storage for automated testing.
+Optionally triggers a test run on QA Wolf.

 > [!IMPORTANT]
 > Testing iOS apps (IPA) on QA Wolf is not yet available.